 Kathleen commented that there is “a lot of demand” for 27,000 and there will be “in-kind” effort too.
 Recommended that the “correct messaging” be used to attract/target the right audience.

 Don informed the group that the Next Steps document was not done in priority order and that some parts need to happen simultaneously.
 Important management of these efforts will be done by Joan and Cindy.

+Cindy referenced step one and explained that she would take more of a lead with coordinating fund development including having a contract management role.

 There was hesitation as Don recommended approval of Steps #1 and Step #2

-There was clarification that the steps include the “understating of grant writing to include Rob’s comment”.
-Don suggested that it is “wise to indicate that we have comments”.
-The approval is for “steps in the process”.
+There was clarification that the steps include a process for additional feedback from Management and Finace with final decision from the GOMA Executive Committee.
+It was stated that the grant writing should take into consideration Rob’s comment.
+Don suggested that it is wise to indicate that we have comments” The approval is for “steps in the process”, not an end product.

-Acceptance of the “Steps 1 and 2 of the process” was:
+Acceptance of the process included in Steps 1 and 2 was:

 Moved-Lee